oracle-livelabs/pts/ai-vector-search-fundamentals/2-embedding_models/text_embeddings.md

     ![refreshed view](images/parks_refresh.png " ")

-4. Now let's describe the column and take a look at the VECTOR column definitions:
+4. Now let's describe the table and take a look at the VECTOR column definitions:

     ```
     <copy>
-    desc parks
+    DESC parks
     </copy>
     ```